UP-RS-ESP/LidarPC-KDTree/README.md

 |  pyflannKDTree |                  0.19 |            0.17 |             0.24 |             0.97 |              2.11 |             12.54 |              27.4  |
 |  cyflannKDTree |                  0.26 |            0.2  |             0.26 |             1    |              2.2  |              9.69 |              20.01 |

 Table: Comparison of fastest processing times (any leaf size) for all implemented algorithms in seconds.
-Note that _KDTree_ has not been processed due to the very slow processing times.
+Note that scipy standard _KDTree_ has not been processed due to the very slow processing times.
 All times are the average of 3 iterations.

 |  Algorithm     |   Generate KDTree (# leafsize) |   Query k=5 (# leafsize) |   Query k=10 (# leafsize) |   Query k=50 (# leafsize) |   Query k=100 (# leafsize) |   Query k=500 (# leafsize) |   Query k=1000 (# leafsize) |